AkillerKavinda/HR-Data-Analysis-Project/README.md

 # HR-Data-Analysis-Project

+> **Note:** This project was built while following a YouTube tutorial to practice MySQL and Power BI for HR data analysis.
+The goal was to understand the concepts and apply them.
+Any modifications or experiments I made are my own.

+ ## Overview

 Cleaning and analyzing employee data from 2000–2020 using **MySQL**, and creating **Power BI dashboards** to visualize trends in age, gender, race, location, job roles, and turnover.

 ## Files